umcu/dutch-medical-concepts/README.md

 - [Generate HPO concept table](#generate-hpo-concept-table)
 - [Generate MedCAT models](#generate-medcat-models)

-## Download Dutch MedCAT models
+## Download pre-made Dutch MedCAT models
-On https://github.com/CogStack/MedCAT it's possible to authenticate via UMLS Terminology Services to verify the user's UMLS license and download a MedCAT model based on the Dutch UMLS concepts generated in this repository.
+To download a pre-made Dutch MedCAT model based on the Dutch UMLS concept table generated in this repository, navigate to the MedCAT source repository (https://github.com/CogStack/MedCAT) and click on the link for the Dutch model.
+This requires authentication via UMLS Terminology Services to verify the user's UMLS license.

 ## Folder structure
 The methods of this repository require a number of input files, which should be downloaded by the user, and intermediate and output files are generated.
 This repository contains a folder structure that can be used for storing these files.
 The contents of these folders, except for `05_CustomChanges`, are added not tracked by Git, which makes it easier to replace input files or recreate output files.